KeyviDev/keyvi/README.md

 ### From Source

-The core part is a C++ header-only library, but the TPIE 3rdparty library needs to be compiled once.
-The commandline tools are also part of the C++ code.
-For instructions check the [Readme](/keyvi/README.md) file.
+The core part is a C++ header-only library, which can be used stand-alone.
+For more information check the [Readme](/keyvi/README.md) file in the keyvi subfolder.

-For the python extension of keyvi check the [Readme](/python/README.md) file in the python subfolder.
+The python extension can be compiled standalone, check the [Readme](/python/README.md) file in the python subfolder for more information.

 ## Usage